mps4c/spec/README.md

 `mps4c clean` removes cache for the implementation

-(each implementation must have its own cache directory)
+(each implementation must have its own cache directory in the `.mps4c` directory)

 `mps4c fclean` removes entire cache and even output files.